-The Advancing Quality Programme will receive bi-monthly verbal updates and quarterly reports from the Trust Clinical Audit Lead on Trust-wide themes and progress.
-The Advancing Quality Programme will receive an annual report from the Trust Clinical Audit Lead on Clinical Audit activity, and will review and ratify the annual Clinical Audit forward plan.
-The Advancing Quality Programme will provide assurance on behalf of the Quality Committee.
+The Patient Safety Committee will receive monthly updates and reports from Divisions on audit activities, as part of Divisional updates.
+The Patient Safety Committee will receive an annual report from the Trust Clinical Audit Lead on Clinical Audit activity.
+The Patient safety committee will provide assurance on behalf of the Quality Committee.